 There is an established Croydon Foster Carers' Association that is run and managed by the foster carers through a management committee.
-The Fostering Service Manager and other team managers attend meetings with the association approximately four times a year and the annual general meeting.
+The Fostering Service Manager and other team managers attend meetings with the association and the annual general meeting.

 Support Groups